 About the Mechatronics, Informatics and Control Group

-The Mechatronics, Informatics and Control Group is concerned with the application of information and computer technology in mechanical engineering.
+The Mechatronics, Informatics and Control Group (MICG) is concerned with the application of information and computer technology in mechanical engineering.

 We work to promote and develop this highly important technical area which underpins modern mechanical engineering in many sectors, including aerospace, automotive, energy, manufacturing, rail and maritime.